dblock/code.dblock.org/_posts/2010/2010-05-13-spring-ldap-naming-and-directory-services-with-opends.markdown

 ---
 ![]({{ site.url }}/images/posts/2010/2010-05-13-spring-ldap-naming-and-directory-services-with-opends/image_4.jpg)

-In a [previous post](/jndi-naming-and-directory-services-with-opends) I’ve described an initial implementation of OpenDS as a naming and directory service, including extending the directory schema and reading and writing directory objects with JNDI.
+In a [previous post](/jndi-naming-and-directory-services-with-opends) I've described an initial implementation of OpenDS as a naming and directory service, including extending the directory schema and reading and writing directory objects with JNDI.
 As actual (read: competent) Java developers took over my prototype, they switched from JNDI to [spring-ldap](https://www.springsource.org/ldap).
 The resulting code is much more pleasant, and I got to learn a bit more about Spring.

 #### Service Object

 Let's get something useful in and out of the directory: a _Service_ object.
-Naturally it doesn’t matter where it came from, so the Service class is a simple container.
+Naturally it doesn't matter where it came from, so the Service class is a simple container.

 {% highlight java %}
 public class Service {